cesalazar/berlinblockchainweek/events/template/README.md

 # The date should be in the format year-month-day (ISO 8601).
 # Example: 2018-02-28
 date: 2018-09-05
+# The date when the event ends.
+Can be left empty or set to the same day the
+# event starts.
+endDate: 2018-09-05

 # Set the time in 24 hours format, surrounded by quotes.
 # _Only_ the starting time!
 # Example: '18:00'
 time: '20:00'
+# Time when the event ends.
+Can be left empty.
+endTime: '22:00'

 # The URL where to akquire the tickets.
 Can be left empty.
 tickets: https://eventbrite.com/my-event